5 tasty Spring cocktail recipes to try during forced rhubarb season

 Method:

-Add all of the ingredients into a tall glass over ice and stir.
-Garnish with a wedge of pink grapefruit for a bit of added zing.
+Add of the all ingredients into a tall glass over ice and stir.
+Once mixed, garnish with a wedge of pink grapefruit to add a bit of zing.

 Rhubarb Rossini